The Graduate Program

 Africa

 Courses: In their first year of study, students are required to take a colloquium in African history in which they will produce a historiography paper.
-They are also required to take GR8910 Introduction to History and Historiography in the first year.
+They are also required to take GR8910 Historical Method and Craft in the first year.
+They are required to take 8761 in the first two years of the program.
 All students are required to take a total of 10 courses for credit: 6 in the first year and 4 in the second.

 Orals: Comprehensive exams are to be taken in the fifth or sixth term.
 Fields are to be developed in consultation with the Africanist faculty.
 One field may be in a discipline other than history.
 Failing a field will require re-sitting that portion of the exam.